maxmmitchell/mbta-subway-sim/README.md

 Examples:

 `python3 simulation.py -i`
+Run the simulation in interactive mode.

 `python3.9 simulation.py -s --station place-davis`
+Simulate the subtraction of the Davis Square station from the Red line.

 `python3.9 simulation.py -a --station place-harsq --station place-portr --latitude 42.380869 --longitude -71.119685 --line red-a --output /out_add_ex_full/ --from-file /sim_in_full/ --name lesly`
+Using the full-size model, simulate the addition of a station named `place-lesly` to the Red line between Harvard Square and Porter Square stations, at the coordinates `(42.380869, -71.119685)`.
+Send the output of this to the directory `/out_add_ex_full/`.

 ## How do I find the `stop_id` for the station I want?
 Check `MBTA_Rail_Stops.csv`.
 A simple grep for the common stop name, or address, should turn up the appropriate row with the `stop_id`.
 Note that while `MBTA_Rail_Stops.csv` is a handy guide for finding information on stations, it is _not_ the resource used by the simulation to determine whether or not stops exist -- for that, please see `map.json`.